The random Weierstrass zeta function I. Existence, uniqueness, fluctuations: Atoms at the origin for the spectral measures

 During part of this work, the second author was based at Tel Aviv University.
 He would like to express his gratitude for the excellent scientific environment provided there.

 The research of M.S.\ and O.Y.\ was supported by ERC Advanced Grant 692616, ISF Grant 1288/21 and by BSF Grant 202019.
-The research of A.W.\ was supported by the KAW foundation grant 2017.0398 and by ERC Advanced Grant 692616.
+The research of A.W.\ was supported by the KAW foundation Grant 2017.0398, by ERC Advanced Grant 692616 and by Grant No. 2022-03611 from the Swedish Research Council (VR).